Rocket Validator integrates the W3C Validator HTML checker into an automated web crawler.

 <label> Age <select> <option>young</option> <option>old</option> </select> </label>

-for attribute is specified, then it must match the
+However, if the for attribute is specified, then it must match the id of the select like this:

 <label for="age"> Age <select id="age"> <option>young</option> <option>old</option> </select> </label>